Antonabi/sb3lib/README.md

 - this isnt event done

 If you want to help me by adding features or fixing my shitty code, feel free to do so. (plssss!)

+## Changelog

+- Woo I made the repo
+- I added the changelog (I know its weird to write that in a changelog)

+## Checklist

+- add custumes